-XNewColor(w,x,g,b) allocates an entry in the color map and returns a small negative integer that can be used to specify this entry in calls to routines that take a color specification, such as XFg().
-If x or x,g,b are specified, the entry is initialized to the given color.
+XNewColor(w,s) allocates an entry in the color map and returns a small negative integer that can be used to specify this entry in calls to routines that take a color specification, such as XFg().
+If s is specified, the entry is initialized to the given color.
 XNewColor() fails if it cannot allocate an entry.